RodrigoMattosoSilveira/ng-rdx-mat-spring-task/README.md

   * [Reselect](https://github.com/reduxjs/reselect) - Simple “selector” library for Redux (and others) inspired by getters in NuclearJS, subscriptions in re-frame and this proposal from speedskater;
   * [Spring Boot](https://spring.io/projects/spring-boot) - Makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run";
   * [Spring Boot Initializer](https://start.spring.io/) - Creates the basic Spring Boot project framework;
-  * [Tomcat](http://tomcat.apache.org/) - open source implementation of the Java Servlet, JavaServer Pages, Java Expression Language and Java WebSocket technologies;
+  * [Tomcat](http://tomcat.apache.org/) - open source implementation of the Java Servlet, JavaServer Pages, Java Expression Language and Java WebSocket technolog